Click on the Indicators below for More Information

 Description of time series:

-Between 2015 and 2020, average recreational fishing effort in the Hawaiʻi is around historic levels although the most recent three years present the highest effort in the historical series and shows a significant upward trend.
+Between 2017 and 2022, average recreational fishing effort in the Hawaiʻi-Pacific Islands is around historic levels although the most recent three years present the highest effort in the historical series and shows a significant upward trend.

 Indicator Source Information